Eliel Saarinen

 Gottlieb Eliel Saarinen (/ˈsɑːrɪnən/, /fi/; August 20, 1873 – July 1, 1950) was a Finnish and American architect, designer, and urban planner.
 Saarinen worked in a diverse range of styles in his native Finland and, after emigrating in 1923, the United States.
 He was the father of architect Eero Saarinen and designer Pipsan Saarinen Swanson.
+Through his rejected 1922 design of the Chicago Tribune building he indirectly played a significant role in the influence and development of Art Deco architecture.